destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

   - Using Virtual DOM
   - Using declarative paradigm
   - Unidirectional data flow
+- What is Eslint and Prettier?
+  - how they help the development process

 ### 📝 Katas

 - Setup application using CRA
+- Add Prettier and Eslint to the application tooling
+  - show how to configure them
+  - integrate eslint & prettier with your IDE so that
+    - the autofixes are applied on file save
+    - you can use shortcut to autofix a file
+  - what to do if their rules contradict each other
-- Organize project files according to suggested pattern.
+- Organize project files according to suggested pattern

 ---